glenfish/keyback-affiliate/src/pages/aff-terms.md

 ## Payment

-Accrued referral fees are paid via Litecoin (LTC) or Stellar Lumens (XLM) once per month on a NET30 basis.
+Accrued referral fees are paid once per month on a NET30 basis.
 This means sales commissions are paid 30 days from the end of the month they were generated.
 For example a sale generated via your affiliate referral link on January 1st and another on January 31st will both be accounted and paid for within 10 days of March 1st.

-All affiliates must have a valid Litecoin or Stellar wallet to receive payment.
-All payouts will be converted from USD to the crypto equivalent on the day that payment is made, at current rates per coinmarketcap.com Affiliates may choose which account (LTC or XLM) is their primary account to be paid into.
-It is at our discretion which account we make payment to based on your addresses supplied.
-You are responsible for ensuring these payment details are correct in up to date in your Affiliate Admin System area.
+All affiliates must have a valid account as a requirement on payment, and it must be on file with us via the Affiliate Admin System.
+You are responsible for ensuring these payment details are correct and current.
 We are not responsible for payment to a wrong address based on affiliate negligence.
-We do not offer payment via cheque/check, credit card, cash or other method.

 Customer payments refunded or payments charged-back due to credit card fraud do not qualify for referral fees.
 We may delay crediting of referral fees subject to risk analysis considerations and Anti-Money Laundering procedures.